Phala Network Docs

 • Sends transactions from queue to the chain.

-Every service above uses Runtime Bridge Walkie as a communication method built on libp2p and Protocol Buffer.
+Every service above uses as a communication method built on libp2p and Protocol Buffer.
 On the first startup of each service, an RSA key pair will be generated(by default saved in /var/data/keys/id) to be used as the identity in the libp2p protocol.
 The current identity public key can be found in the stdout of running service by searching Got my peer id in the base58 format.
 And for lifecycle managers, the key pair is used to encrypt critical information.
 DO BACK THE KEYS UP AND KEEP THE KEYS SAFE.

 When the lifecycle manager has finished the initial blob synchronization, it will attempt to sync messages in the message queue between the pRuntime and the blockchain.
 After that, it will try to register workers and do the β€œstart mining” operation on the blockchain.